ibm-cloud-docs/containers/cs_storage_cos.md

 ## VPC: Setting up authorized IP addresses for {{site.data.keyword.cos_full_notm}}
 {: #cos_auth_ip}

-You can authorize your VPC Gen 2 Cloud Service Endpoint source IP addresses to access your {{site.data.keyword.cos_full_notm}} bucket.
+You can authorize your VPC Cloud Service Endpoint source IP addresses to access your {{site.data.keyword.cos_full_notm}} bucket.
 When you set up authorized IP addresses, you can only access your bucket data from those IP addresses; for example, in an app pod.
 {: shortdesc}

 **Minimum required permissions**: